uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 - Network Action Indication: The SMEP network action is indicated by opcode TBA1.

-- Format: The SMEP network action MUST be encoded using a Format C LSE as defined in {{?I-D.ietf-mpls-mna-hdr}}, see {{fig-smep-encoding}}.
+- Format: The SMEP network action MUST be encoded using an Format C LSE as defined in {{?I-D.ietf-mpls-mna-hdr}}, see {{fig-smep-encoding}}.
 Optionally, a list of BMLs MAY be carried as Format D LSE, see {{fig-smep-encoding_ad}}.

 - Scope: The SMEP network action is only valid in the select scope.

 - Ancillary Data: The SMEP network action requires 20 bits of in-stack ancillary data to encode the BML.
-The most-significant 16 bit of the BML are located in the first data field of an Format C LSE.
-The least-significant 4 bit are located in the second datafield of an Format C LSE.
+The most-significant 16 bits of the BML are located in the first data field of an Format C LSE.
+The least-significant 4 bits are located in the second datafield of an Format C LSE.
 If Format D LSEs are provided, the BML is encoded in the least-significant bits of the first data field of an Format D LSE.
 The two most-significant bits of the first data field, and the 8 bits of the second data field MUST be set to zero.
 No post-stack data is required.

 ## Processing